-London, you either love her or hate her.
-Regardless of your feelings for her, London does offer a great day out especially for photographers.
+You either love her or hate her, regardless of your feelings for her, London does offer a great day out especially for photographers.
 London offers some fantastic city skylines, architecture, history and character.
 This photograph was taken around the Charing Cross area, near the London Eye and markets.
 The markets are full of street life and I urge you to visit them when in London.
 As a photographer, there are so many locations to shoot and finding the ideal spot takes time.

 The River Thames